luona-dev/latestGPTs/research/adressing-experiment/index.md

 ## Conclusion

-The experiment has shown, that adressing a GPT with "you" or the title of the GPT is the strongest way and should be prefered.
+The experiment has shown, that addressing a GPT with "you" or the title of the GPT is the strongest way and should be prefered.
 Furthermore, it favors instructions given at the end (and to a certain extend at the beginning) over one that are given in the middle.
 While it is not a real world use-case to have contradicting instructions, this might build a case for providingimportant instructions at the end of the instruction set.

 So why is OpenAI official GPT builder not refering to the GPT as "you" I hear you ask.
 During research I stumbled across a plausible explanation (by @RonaldGRuckus)[https://community.openai.com/t/custom-gpt-instructions-using-2nd-vs-3rd-person/497663/7?u=luona.dev]: Since the generated instructions have to be part of GPT builders context, it would get confused if these would be written in 2nd person aka "you".
 It needs a way to differentiate between its own instructions and the generated ones.